Nuclear Power in the United Arab Emirates

-Together they produce 273 billion kWh per year, all from fossil fuels (2003) and 5-7% annual demand growth.
-They have total installed capacity of about 80 GWe, with a common grid.
+Together they produce 520 billion kWh per year (2012), all from oil and gas and with 5-7% annual demand growth.
+They have total installed capacity of over 90 GWe, with a common grid apart from Saudi Arabia.
 There is also a large demand for desalination, currently fuelled by oil and gas (directly or indirectly).
 A 2009 report projects GCC electricity demand increasing 10% annually to 2015, and desalination demand growing at 8%, implying the need for 60 GWe of new capacity by 2015.

 In February 2007 the six states agreed with the IAEA to cooperate on a feasibility study for a regional nuclear power and desalination program.
 Saudi Arabia was leading the investigation and thought that a program might emerge about 2009.
 Regional electricity grid integration is progressing, including a 3000 MWe connection from Iran by 2015.

-In 2009 the UAE produced 90.6 billion kWh gross, 98% of it from gas, for which it relies on some imports.
+In 2012 the UAE produced 101 billion kWh gross, 98% of it from gas, for which it relies on some imports.
 It has about 19 GWe capacity.
 Electricity demand is growing by 9% per year and is expected to require 40 GWe of capacity by 2020.
-It is seeking to import some 1000 MWe from Iran.
+It was seeking to import some 1000 MWe from Iran.
 It relies entirely on electricity to provide its potable water, by desalination.

 In April 2008 the UAE independently published a comprehensive policy on nuclear energy.
 This projected escalating electricity demand from 15.5 GWe in 2008 to over 40 GWe in 2020, with natural gas supplies sufficient for only half of this.
 Imported coal was dismissed as an option due to environmental and energy security implications.
 Renewables would be able to supply only 6-7% of the needed power by 2020.